Tekken 8

 10 / 10

-Review based on PC version (4K)
+Review based on Steam version (4K)

 Early Review:

 The ones who know... know.
-I've been a TEKKEN player for the better part of 30 years.
-This is an amazing feeling.
-T8 proudly yet subtly contains bits and pieces from EVERY SINGLE PREQUEL that came before it.
-The fan service is off the charts.
-You can tell that the developers enjoyed themselves while making this game... not only for the fans and hardcore competitive players, but for every fighting game player.
+Me?
+I've been a TEKKEN player for 3 decades.
+It's an amazing feeling to see a game I love evolve to this new level.
+T8 subtly yet proudly sprinkles in bits and pieces from EVERY SINGLE PREQUEL that came before it.
+The fan service is off the charts (and only those who've studied every single sequel will get every reference).
+You can tell that the developers truly enjoyed themselves while making this game... a near-perfect fighting game not only for the fans and hardcore competitive players, but for every fighting game player.

-Honestly, I've been playing good ass TEKKEN with Rollback since 2011 (in TEKKEN Tag Tournament 2).
-While imperfect, I always made sure to use a wired connection and have been enjoying great online matches over the past decade or more.
-As advertised, TEKKEN 8's netcode (improved rollback) and user-interface is on another level and puts all past online modes to shame.
-This is a new era and I've been waiting for a fighting game online mode this good for a long time.
+Honestly, I've been playing "good ass TEKKEN" online with Rollback since 2011 (in TEKKEN Tag Tournament 2).
+While imperfect, I always used a wired connection and enjoyed great online matches with skilled players for the better part of a decade.
+As advertised, TEKKEN 8's improved rollback netcode and UI takes the online community to new heights.
+Including SF6 in this next comment, "I've been waiting for a fighting game online mode this good for a very long time."
 All this to say...
-I'm trying to finish up this review as fast as I can so I can go back to playing TEKKEN 8 online with friends.
+I'm trying to finish up this review as fast as I can, so I can go back to playing TEKKEN 8 online with friends.

 As a fan who has been wholeheartedly enjoying the TEKKEN series since the very very beginning